VMFS Recovery

 NFS

-Network File System providing an opportunity for a user on a client computer to view, update and store files on remote systems over a network as if they were stored locally on the user's own hard drive.
+Network File System provides an opportunity for a user on a client computer to view, update, and store files on remote systems over a network as if they were stored locally on the user's own hard drive.
 The user's system requires an NFS client and the other computer needs the NFS server to be mounted.
 TCP/IP must be also installed on both computers since NFS uses it for file exchange.

 More often NFS is employed to configure a central server where users store all their home directories.
 Further, they can be accessed by logging into a client anywhere on the network.
 NFS also allows installing software products on several computers at once from a centralized source.